+The assessor occupies a unique position within the framework of local government.
 Assessors, though selected and appointed by municipal officials, are public officers whose duties are imposed by and defined in State law.
-The assessor occupies a unique position within the framework of local government.
 When assessing property for taxation, the assessor performs a governmental function as an agent of the Legislature.
 The position of assessor takes on a judicial quality in determining taxability and assessments of property.
-In discharging these duties, the assessor is not subject to the control of a municipality.
+In discharging these duties, an assessor is not subject to the control of a municipality.
 The intent is that assessors, like judges, should be free to perform their duties without fear of local retaliation and should be immune from pressure and harassment.
 However, the assessor is subject to certain local requirements and to supervision at both the County and State levels of government.

 Carlson v.
 Hackensack, 410 N.J.
 Super.
 491 (App.
 Div.
 2009).

 Kaman v.
 Montague Twp.
 Comm., 158 N.J.
 371 (1999).